RillingDev/rilling.dev/01.blog/03.fancy-neon-text-effects-with-css3/item.md

 }
 ```

-For the Keyframes we need to use the vendor prefixes again, like this:
+For the key frames we need to use the vendor prefixes again, like this:

 ```css
 /*Webkit prefix*/